cwdeee/trust-network-guidelines/docs/analysis.md

     - For more straightforward interpretability, we recommend placing the more complex model in the numerator, so that increasingly small values (< 1) correspond to evidence for the null model and increasingly large values (>1) correspond to evidence for the alternative model.
     - We recommend a continuous interpretation of the Bayes Factor rather than a "trichotomisation".
     - Bayesian effect size estimation: Unlike the Frequentist approach, which relies on the observed data only, Bayesian effect size estimation considers prior knowledge, which can take the form of existing data.
 See Bürkner, 2017 (10.18637/jss.v080.i01) for a tutorial.

+### Additional possibilities for analysis
+Monte-carlo simulated experiments for a priori or post hoc measurements.
+Existing large-scale datasets (i.e., lexicon projects like the [British Lexicon Project](https://doi.org/10.3758/s13428-011-0118-4)) allow subsampling experiments that enable running experiments with specific sample sizes and stimulus material to investigate effects (see [Kupermann, 2015](https://doi.org/10.1080/17470218.2014.989865), [Perry, 2024](https://doi.org/10.1371/journal.pone.0296874) for examples)

+Beyond measuring an effect or phenomenon typically means implementing completely different inference methods.
+Commonly, one would like to predict future events based on current data (i.e., the prediction approach) or explain the causal structure of a phenomenon/effect to understand reading better (see [Hofman et al. 2021](https://doi.org/10.1038/s41586-021-03659-0) for a perspective).

+- Explanation focused (neuro)-cognitive models, one would use model simulations a priori to specify hypotheses potentially leading to model comparison leading to inference over models (e.g., [Perry et al., 2007](https://doi.org/10.1037/0033-295X.114.2.273) or [Gagl et al., 2025](https://doi.org/10.1101/2024.06.25.600635); see [Norris, 2013](https://doi.org/10.1016/j.tics.2013.08.003) for a review)

+    - Another interesting case here is the drift diffusion model ([Ratcliff et al., 2004](https://doi.org/10.1037/0033-295X.111.1.159)) that allows for modeling both reaction times and accuracy data at the same time.
+Also, the model's output can be interpreted as the effect estimated on assumed processes like the drift rate (i.e., reflecting evidence accumulation before a decision is implemented).
+Note that the model can cope with exponential Gaussian response time distributions.